kheina-com/fuzzly/readme.md

 # Documentation
-Official documentation is hosted using [Github's Wiki function](./wiki).
-Additionally, each subfolder in this repository has it's own readme with a brief overview of that directory's contents, purpose, and usage like the one above.
+Official documentation is hosted using a [Github Wiki](https://github.com/kheina-com/fuzzly/wiki).
+Additionally, each subfolder in this repository has its own readme with a brief overview of that directory's contents, purpose, and usage like the one above.

 # Development